Tunku Ali Redhauddin: Education

 He is Chairman and Founding Trustee of Teach For Malaysia, an independent, not-for-profit organisation whose mission is to provide all children in Malaysia the opportunity to attain an excellent education.
 Tunku Ali is Pro-Chancellor at Universiti Kebangsaan Malaysia, and Chairman of Asia Pacific University of Technology & Innovation (APU), International Medical University (IMU), and XCL Education Group, Malaysia, which operates 7 primary and secondary school campuses in the country.
 Furthermore, he is the Chairman of the Board of Governors of Marlborough College Malaysia, and an International Council Member of Marlborough College, United Kingdom.
 He was previously Pro-Chancellor at Universiti Sains Islam Malaysia (USIM).

 Military

 Tunku Ali is also a Brigadier General and Commander of a Regiment in the Territorial Army of Malaysia.

 Tunku Besar of Seri Menanti (2009 - present)

-On 22 February 2009, Tunku Ali was made the title Tunku Besar (Senior Prince) of Seri Menanti when he was 32 following his father, Tuanku Muhriz was proclaimed as eleventh Yang di-Pertuan Besar Negeri Sembilan.
+On 22 February 2009, Tunku Ali was made the title Tunku Besar (Senior Prince) of Seri Menanti when he was 32 following his father, Tuanku Muhriz was proclaimed as the 11th Yang di-Pertuan Besar Negeri Sembilan.

 His title as Tunku Besar of Seri Menanti made him as a member of the Negeri Sembilan Council of Justice and Law that participated by Yang di-Pertuan Besar Negeri Sembilan, Undang Yang Empat and Tunku Besar Tampin.